Introduction

 --description "High CPU"

 That was easy.
-Now lets have a look at the PowerShell-way, where things are a bit more complicated and long winded.
+Now let's have a look at the PowerShell variant, where things are a bit more complicated and long-winded.

 Azure PowerShell

-First we need to create the action group.
+First, we need to create an action group receiver object and an action group.

 $receiver = New-AzActionGroupReceiver `